michaelyangbling/Kaggle-music-recommendation-project/README.md

 # Kaggle-music-recommendation-project.

 project: kkbox music recommendation
-Data are in kaggle.com, about several GBs after decompressing with about 10 million row train data and 3 million row test data
+Data are in kaggle.com, about several GBs after decompressing with about 10 million row train data and 3 million row test data.

 Here are personal python and R codes for the project.
  Submission file(csv) was created before the competition deadline  and score in top 30 of 1081 teams on Kaggle( with real-life test-set's AUC accuracy of about 0.71.